jestjs/jest/docs/Architecture.md

 **Jest-Cli**: Module responsible for exposing the communication interface to the users.

 **Jest-Config**: Module responsible for collecting user preferences, such as test runner, test environment, and plugins.
-For more information, read the Jest’s config page.
+For more information, read the Jest’s [config page](Configuration.md).

 **Jest-Core**: Module responsible for collecting the user’s requests, normalizing them to the module's internal pattern of communication, and orchestrating its execution.

 **Jest-Runtime**: Module responsible for dealing with the configuration and test environment.
 This module defines which additional features will come to play depending on the users’ execution environment (browser, nodejs).

-**Jest-Haste-Map**: Module responsible for collecting all test files to create an internal representation, so as to localize it efficiently.
+**Jest-Haste-Map**: Module responsible for collecting all test files to create an internal representation of them, to localize efficiently.

 **Jest-Runner**: Module responsible for managing the execution of the tests.
 It decides which test runner should be invoked according to the users’ config.